plausible/docs/docs/plausible-analytics-reviews.md

 * [De-Google-ing your website analytics](https://changelog.com/podcast/396) by The Changelog podcast

+* [Using Deferred Static Generation with Plausible Analytics](https://www.lekoarts.de/gatsby/using-deferred-static-generation-with-analytics-tools) by Lennart Jörgens on lekoarts.de

 Let us know about any other reviews that you've published and we will feature them.
 Thanks for your support!